amitguptagwl/tag-based-styler/README.md

 * **more animation** : Currently I'm using animation.css and font-awesome-animation.css for css animation.
 I'm planning to add more core animation styles which together can help you to create multiple animations on the fly.
 * **Individual pull** : Currently an element of stack/group can be pulled or pushed.
 * **natural language instructions** : a_effect="{after 30s easyBounce(300px,20px) to right(min:20px) on click and spin once and ... and break(like glass) in last},{repeat 30 times or upto 10s whichever is low},{do nothing for 2mins then restore(original state)}"
+* **Convert to compoonent** : Due the page load, CPU speed and other factors, provided tag attributes don't work perfectly.
+So I'm planning to create react(or riot or something else) based components so the enduser will not see any differene on any broweser.
+Because every milisecond is important :)

 Press a star button above if you like this project.